JernauMoratGurgeh666/Tanzania_Tourism_Data_Science_Analysis/README.md

-# 🦁 Repo for Tanzania ML Project – by ELIAS KOULOURES
+# 🦁 Tanzania Tourism ML Project – by ELIAS KOULOURES

 This repo is for Tanzania Tourism prediction model.